egustavsson/ORFannotate/README.md

 | `has_uORF`                    | `TRUE` if an uORF was predicted, `FALSE` otherwise |
 | `coding_prob_best_uORF`       | CPAT-predicted coding probability of the best uORF |

-> **Note on uORFs:**
-> uORFs are only evaluated for transcripts with a predicted canonical coding ORF.
-> Transcripts classified as noncoding are not assessed for uORFs, and corresponding uORF-related fields are reported as `FALSE` or `NA`.

 ---

 ### Kozak Sequence Scoring